lucaatorelli/CircularLoopstation/README.md

 ### Control box
 The control box is the component with which the user can control the loopstation and set recording parameters.
 It has two main configurations: a simpler one and an advanced (or complete) one.
-At the bottom of the control box appears warning messages and is visualized the metronome while recording.
+At the bottom of the control box appear warning messages and is visualized the metronome while recording.
 <p align="center"><img aling="center" src="images/Control box.png" /></p>

-The simpler configuration contains three buttons:
+The simpler configuration contains three main buttons:
 - Record: allows to start recording,
 - Play All: allows to play the whole loop,
 - Reset: stops every track and the circles animations.